Hghrv/GDPR-Obfuscator/README.md

 ### System requirements

       .
 Linux cli or WSL for Windows
       .
 Python 3.12.7
       .
 Terraform 1.13.3-1
       .
 AWS_cli 1.42.40
       .
 Make

 ### Installation

-In the terminal follow the following steps to initialise the project and run tests:
+    In the terminal, follow steps 1 to 5 detailed below in order to initialise the project and run tests:

-- Step 1: Clone the current repository / Create and activate virtual environment / Export PYTHONPATH environment variable as the current working directory
+Step 1: Clone the current repository / Create and activate virtual environment / Export PYTHONPATH environment variable as the current working directory

       .
 Clone repository:
           git clone <link_to_git_repository>